-The Bluehill® Operator Dashboard is mounted on a bracket attached to the frame column.
+The Bluehill[®] Operator Dashboard is mounted on a bracket attached to the frame column.

-A new front cover is installed on the frame base which includes a new emergency stop button and the frame control panel.
+A new front cover is installed on the frame base which includes a new emergency stop button and the indicator panel.
+A new handset is connected internally and mounted on the frame column.

-You operate the testing system via the Bluehill® Operator Dashboard and the frame control panel.
+You operate the testing system via the Bluehill® Operator Dashboard and the handset.